Softsun2/DMFsim-benchmarking/revisions-r2.md

     -   I don't have convenient access to WSL to solve this.
         -   [`$DISPLAY` Related](https://stackoverflow.com/questions/48254530/tkinter-in-ubuntu-inside-windows-10-error-no-display-name-and-no-display-env)?
         -   [Driver Related](https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps)?
-        -   If either of these work update the readme.
+        -   If either of these works update the readme.
-    -   Verbosity solved by solution to #2.
+    -   Verbosity solved by the solution to #2.
 2. [X] Implement verbosity with chess-like terminology...
     -   I added a verbose flag to `Tutorial.py` which passes it to the Lab.
 If the flag is present when droplets are moved the move information is printed.
-I could add print statements for merging and pulling but I'd rather only implement these if it's truly desired.
+I could add print statements for merging and pulling but I'd instead only implement these if it's truly desired.
     -   Verbosity of movement is handled mostly by the following snippets:
     ```python3
     # Lab.py